 Functions of an office manager are to manage the office and office work.
-The scope and extent, however, depends on-
+The scope and extent, however, depends on:

-- a.
-Size of a business enterprise.
+- a) Size of a business enterprise.

-- b.
-Nature of business.
+- b) Nature of business.

-- c.
-Extent of authority granted to him.
+- c) Extent of authority granted to him.

-Following functions are commonly performed by office mangers:
+Following functions are commonly performed by Office Mangers:

-- I. Chief function is to plan, organize and control office activities. - II.
-He acts as a line executive for his own department and staff executive (advisor) for other departments. - III.
-He is to develop people through delegation and cultivating team spirit. - IV.
-He is to observe rules, regulations, laws etc. imposed or demanded by govt. - V. Designing and planning layout so as to ensure smooth flow of work. - VI.
-Ensure better physical facilities and other environmental factors. - VII.
-Safeguarding and maintenance of bu9ilding and other assets of office. - VIII.
-Selection, purchase, maintenance and replacement of furniture, equipment - IX.
-Preparation of organization chart and manual. - X. Design and improve systems, procedures and methods. - XI.
-Organizing and supervising office correspondence, filing, indexing, mailing, copying and duplicating. - XII.
-Selection training, remuneration, promotion and maintenance of personnel. - XIII.
-Setting up of standards of work and output and measuring office performance for control purpose.
+- a) Chief function is to plan, organize and control office activities. - b) He acts as a line executive for his own department and staff executive (advisor) for other departments. - c) He is to develop people through delegation and cultivating team spirit. - d) He is to observe rules, regulations, laws etc. imposed or demanded by government. - e) Designing and planning layout so as to ensure smooth flow of work. - f) Ensure better physical facilities and other environmental factors. - g) Safeguarding and maintenance of building and other assets of office. - h) Selection, purchase, maintenance and replacement of furniture, equipment etc. - i) Preparation of organization chart and manual. - j) Design and improve systems, procedures and methods. - k) Organizing and supervising office correspondence, filing, indexing, mailing, copying and duplicating. - I) Selection training, remuneration, promotion and maintenance of personnel. - m) Setting up of standards of work and output and measuring office performance for control purpose.